 Through each hotel’s unique design and decoration, you see glimpses of Tuscan history.
 When you explore the properties’ landscape, you discover the natural beauty of each region.
 And, when you eat at the on-site restaurants, you taste the local flavours.

-All of these features allow guests to discover more of the local culture on their holiday.
+All of these features in the boutique hotels Tuscany is so good at allow guests to discover more of the local culture on their holiday.

 - Best Tuscany Boutique Hotels to Stay in